EtherAuthority/Smart-Contracts-Library/SmartEnergyToken/README.md

 ## Overview of ICO

 ### Initialization
-- Initializes the contract with the token address and the token price in Wei.
+- Initializes the contract with the Smart EnergyT Token address and the token price in Wei.
 Only the contract deployer becomes the initial owner.
 ### Featurns
 #### To use the ICO contract, follow these steps:
 ##### 1. Token Purchase Function (buyTokens):